VisualComputingLab/OpenZoo/future.md

 Again, apart from the performance considerations, this is not the perfect solution, since:

 > The AUTH command, like every other Redis command, is sent unencrypted, so it does not protect against an attacker that has enough access to the network to perform eavesdropping.

+Another idea would be to use MongoDB as a key-value repository.
+This would introduce a performance drop, but also enable deployment in the open internet.